fairlearn/fairlearn-proposals/infra/build-services.md

 1. Stick to ADO until GitHub Actions supports templates

 Creating all new pipelines in GitHub Actions avoids creating more ADO debt to convert later.
-However, this leaves us supporting two build systems for an indefinite period.
+However, this leaves us supporting two pipeline systems for an indefinite period.
 Also, if the new pipelines have significant common steps, then Actions will require us to duplicate those until Actions has templating.

-Keeping to ADO will have all our builds in a single place.
+Keeping to ADO will have all our pipelines in a single place.
 However, we will also have more pipelines to switch when we make the change.